sumitmalik51/sumitmalik51/README.md

 - 💬 Ask me about anything related to Microsoft Azure and cloud automation.
 - 📫 How to reach me: You can email me at [sumitmalik51@gmail.com](mailto:sumitmalik51@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/sumitmalik51).
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love hiking and have summited some of the tallest peaks in the region.
+- ⚡ Fun fact: I truly enjoy the thrill of hitting the road on my stunning Triumph whenever I have some free time.
+It’s the perfect way to unwind and feel free!

 ## GitHub Stats
 ![Sumit Malik's GitHub Stats](https://github-readme-stats.vercel.app/api?username=sumitmalik51&show_icons=true&theme=radical)